BlueHatBryant/BlueHatBryant/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on AWS Security, AI Security and Bug Bounties
+- 🔭 I’m currently working on AWS Security, AI Security, and Bug Bounties
 - 🌱 I’m currently learning more about [redacted]
 - 👯 I’m looking to collaborate on whatever
 - 🤔 I’m looking for help with...